 When you get to 2nd Avenue and look south, you’re greeted by signs welcoming motorists to the “Ed Koch Queensboro Bridge.”
 I know they don’t pay for these signs by the letter — maybe they do! but shouldn’t it be the “Edward I. Koch” Queensboro Bridge?
 The bridge now has three names, as Manhattanites call it the 59th Street Bridge.
 The colorful Mayor Koch served from 1978 to 1990, and even in his 80s, is still a powerful voice in NYC politics.

 This huge painted sign reading FIREPROOF WAREHOUSE, Day & Meyer Murray & Young Corp.
-PORTOVAULT STEEL VAULT SHORTAGE is prominent when looking north along 2nd Avenue and when you are riding the tramway to Roosevelt Island.
+PORTOVAULT STEEL VAULT STORAGE is prominent when looking north along 2nd Avenue and when you are riding the tramway to Roosevelt Island.
 The letters are rendered in ecclesiastical blackletter, as well as serif and sanserif capitals.

 The sign is painted on the side of the warehouse it advertises, on 1166 2nd Avenue.
 The building still hosts self-storage and boasts Art Deco touches contemporary with its deate of construction in 1928.